 Ginger is the common name for Zingiber Officinale, which was originally cultivated in China and is now equally spread around the world.
 Ginger is a herb but is often known as a spice, with a strong, distinct flavor that can increase saliva production.
 The part that is used as a spice on the plant itself is the rhizomes or ginger root.
 This ginger root is traditionally used with sweet foods in Western cuisine, being included in popular recipes such as ginger ale, ginger snaps, gingerbread, ginger biscuits, and ginger cake.
 It is also used in many countries as a medicinal ingredient which many believe in.
 Some say it can help cure diabetes, headaches, colds, fatigue, nausea, and the flu when used in tea or food.

-For over 2 thousand years Chinese medicine has recommended the use of ginger to help cure and prevent several health problems.
-It is known to promote energy circulation in the body while positively increasing the body's metabolic rate.
+For over 2 thousand years, Chinese medicine has recommended using ginger to help cure and prevent several health problems.
+It promotes energy circulation while positively increasing the body's metabolic rate.